 Create a Plan: Have a backup and recovery plan with specific response actions and responsibilities assigned to team members.

-Evaluate Solutions: Acquire tools to protect your organization such as Cloud Data Management platforms to reduce costs and save valuable time.
+Evaluate Data Solutions: Acquire tools to protect your organization such as Cloud Data Management platforms to reduce costs and save valuable time after a ransomware attack.

 Assess Recovery Options: Consider critical features of a ransomware remediation plan that maintains business continuity, such as granular file-level recovery, instant data access, and native immutability.

-Test: Regularly test data recovery processes to be prepared for an actual incident.
+Test: Regularly test data recovery processes to be prepared for an actual cyber recovery incident.